-With the proposed subdivision, a split-zoned situation would occur.
-In order to eliminate split zoning, the applicant proposes to rezone the proposed Lot 1 from B-3 and I-1 to I-1.
+With the proposed subdivision, a split-zoned situation would occur for proposed Lot A. In order to eliminate split zoning, the applicant proposes to rezone the proposed Lot A from B-3 and B-5 to B-3.
 In this instance, the subdivision of land makes reclassification necessary and desirable to eliminate split zoning.
-The proposed I-1 classification would be in keeping with the Future Land Use Map I-1 Light Industry classification for the site.
+The proposed B-3 classification would be in keeping with the current land use of the site.
 The Rezoning process should be completed prior to signing the Final Plat for the proposed subdivision.